-Los Angeles Athletic Club
+Los Angeles Wedding Venue

 431 West Seventh Street

-Los Angeles, CA 90014
+Los Angeles, California 90014

-Rich in history, The Los Angeles Athletic Club was founded in 1880 by a small group of businessmen destined to become some of the city’s most influential citizens.
-In 1912 its members financed the construction of the present-day building that houses the club’s 72 newly renovated guestrooms and its recreational and special event facilities.
-Many remarkable people have since passed through its doors—Rudolph Valentino practiced the pugilistic arts here, Charlie Chaplin considered it his home base, and Johnny Weissmuller trained for the Olympics in the seventh-floor swimming pool (the first suspended pool in Los Angeles).
+An L.A. landmark for over a century, the LACC was founded in 1880 by a small group of businessmen destined to become some of the city’s most influential citizens.
+In 1912 its members financed the construction of the present-day building that houses the club’s recreational and special event facilities as well as 72 guest rooms.
+Many remarkable people have since passed through its doors—Rudolph Valentino practiced boxing here, Charlie Chaplin considered it his home base, and Johnny Weissmuller trained for the Olympics in the 7th-floor swimming pool (the first suspended pool in Los Angeles).

-The club’s rooftop is a spectacular setting for a one-of-a-kind wedding.
+The club’s 12th-story rooftop terrace is a spectacular setting for a one-of-a-kind wedding.
 From this urban aerie, guests seated for the ceremony are treated to a sweeping panorama, while towering skyscrapers nearby seem like abstract sculptures of steel and glass poised against a pale blue skyline.
-As nighttime descends, city lights and a panoply of stars illuminate the dynamic horizon, forming a dramatic backdrop to your reception.
+As nighttime descends, city lights and a panoply of stars illuminate the horizon, forming a dramatic backdrop to your reception.

 MEETING CAPACITY: 9 rooms can accommodate 10–300 seated guests; the reception rooms listed above are used for larger groups.